 Into this scenario comes Eve Schatz, an attorney herself, who is trying to do something to even the playing field so that justice can be accorded to those who can’t afford it.
 Eve has established The Free Legal Clinic of South Berkshire County, Inc. The idea is to tap into the vast reserve of either practicing or non-practicing lawyers who want to give something back.
 In that, the organization is much like the wonderful Volunteers in Medicine.

 It all began when Schatz, who says she thinks she was born to support the public interest, decided to do something about that commitment.
 She has always had an interest in fairness and justice.
 That interest, she says, was born partially in the ‘60s when she saw the Hartford riots and watched hippies being beaten up by police.
 She saw a society torn apart by the Vietnam war and she recognized the power of the people when they united with one voice.
-As a result, when she got to law school she directed her efforts toward helping those really in need.
-Before she went to law school she was a transition program provider at Housatonic Valley Regional High School where she helped students with disabilities.

 When she got to the Berkshires, she came to recognize that there were many people here who were unable to pay for legal assistance.
 When she can, she directs clients to legal aid, but the people who come to The Free Legal Clinic often don’t meet the guidelines for legal aid and fall between the economic cracks.